shawncatz/awssh/README.md

 ## Multi SSH

-`csshX` is available on Mac OSX through brew
+`csshX` is available on Mac OSX through brew.

 `cssh` is available on linux, through apt or yum.

 If there are other programs like this, please let me know.